savageblackout/project1_trivia/README.md

 #Installation Instructions

-Simply load the link in your preferred browser, follow the prompts, and enjoy!
+Simply load [this link](http://savageblackout.github.io/project1_trivia/) in your preferred browser, follow the prompts, and enjoy!

 #Next Steps